What is obesity?

 Body Mass Index (BMI): A number calculated from height and weight that is used to determine whether a person is underweight, normal weight, overweight, or obese.

-Cesarean Delivery: Delivery of a baby through incisions made in the mother’s abdomen and uterus.
+Cesarean Delivery: Delivery of a baby through surgical incisions made in the woman’s abdomen and uterus.

 Gestational Diabetes: Diabetes that arises during pregnancy.